IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

 This is a Beta feature and it is subject to change in the GA release

 ~> **NOTE**
-  Old IOPS tier profiles will not be supported moving forward.
-New shares should be created with profile `dp2`
+  New shares should be created with profile `dp2`.
+Old Tiered profiles will be deprecated soon.

 ## Example Usage